Glen Strathfarrar: History

+John Farquharson (Maighstir Iain, an-tAthair Iain Mac Fhearchair) and future Catholic martyr Fr.
+Alexander Cameron (Maighstir Sandaidh, an t-Athair Alasdair Camshròn).

-A small island in Loch a' Mhuillidh holds the remains of a building used by Simon Fraser, 11th Lord Lovat on his flight from Culloden after the unsuccessful Jacobite Jacobite rising of 1745.
-Following this rebellion the Highlands underwent massive social changes, and the introduction of sheep farming followed by the establishment of deer forests led to depopulation in the 19th century, a period known as the Highland clearances.
-The Affric-Beauly hydro-electric power scheme led to further depopulation in Strathfarrar, with only two buildings (the keeper's house at Monar and Pait Lodge) surviving the rising waters of Loch Monar.
+A small island in Loch a' Mhuillidh holds the remains of a building used by Simon Fraser, 11th Lord Lovat on his flight from Culloden after the unsuccessful Jacobite rising of 1745.
+Following this rebellion the Highlands underwent massive social changes.
+Rising rents, religious persecution, and the introduction of both sheep farming and deer forests led to both large scale voluntary emigration and the evictions known as the Highland clearances.
+This is not to say that every Highland landlord was guilty of unnecessary cruelty.

+For example, upon hearing news of the 1830 Glen Cannich clearances ordered by Mrs William Chisholm of Chisholm to make way for Lowland shepherds, Thomas Fraser, 12th Lord Lovat offered all of her former tenants highly favourable terms to resettle on his own estate at Strathfarrar.
+Even though it meant relocating his existing tenants from the Glen, Lord Lovat's offer was accepted and the former Glen Cannich tenants' new leases began on Whitsunday, 1831.

+The Affric-Beauly hydro-electric power scheme following the Second World War led to yet further depopulation in Strathfarrar, with only two buildings (the keeper's house at Monar and Pait Lodge) surviving the rising waters of Loch Monar.

 Access

 The road along the glen is private, and a locked gate system operates whereby permission for motor vehicle access must be requested at the gatehouse.
 A quota of cars are allowed in the glen each day.
 Access times vary, according to the month, between 9am and 8pm.
 In the winter the only means of access is to contact Mountaineering Scotland who will give a security code for the gate.
 The resulting relative lack of cars through the glen contributes to the remote and utter peace and calm, especially of the upper reaches of the glen toward Loch Monar.

 As with all land in Scotland, there is a right of responsible access to most of the land in the glen, and there is thus no restriction on access along the glen by foot, bicycle or other non-motorised transport.